vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_flow.md

 The format that the swapchain exposes for its images can be different between platforms and even gpus, so its necessary that you store the image format that the swapchain wants, as rendering on a different format will cause artifacts or crashes.

-Swapchains are a list of images, accesible by the operating system for display to the screen.
+Swapchains are a list of images, accessible by the operating system for display to the screen.
 You can create swapchains with more or less images, but generally you will want only 2 or 3 images to perform double-buffer or triple-buffer rendering.

 The most important thing when creating a swapchain is to select a Present Mode, this is how the swapchain "works" logically.

 - VK_PRESENT_MODE_IMMEDIATE_KHR Makes the swapchain not wait for anything, and accept instant pushing of images.
-This will likely result in tearing, generally not recomended.
+This will likely result in tearing, generally not recommended.
 - VK_PRESENT_MODE_FIFO_KHR This will have a queue of images to present on refresh intervals.
 Once the queue is full the application will have to wait until the queue is popped by displaying the image.
 This is the "strong VSync" present mode, and it will lock your application to the FPS of your screen.
 - VK_PRESENT_MODE_FIFO_RELAXED_KHR .
 Mostly the same as Fifo VSync, but the VSync is adaptive.
 If the FPS of your application are lower than the optimal FPS of the screen, it will push the images immediately, likely resulting in tearing.
 For example, if your screen is a 60 HZ screen, and you are rendering at 55 HZ, this will not drop to the next vsync interval, making your general FPS drop to 30 like Fifo does, instead it will just display the images as still 55 FPS, but with tearing.
 - VK_PRESENT_MODE_MAILBOX_KHR .
 This one has a list of images, and while one of them is being displayed by the screen, you will be continuously rendering to the others in the list.
 Whenever its time to display an image, it will select the most recent one.
 This is the one you use if you want Triple-buffering without hard vsync.